Canon

 Architectural details Martin mentions in the text are typically requirements, not suggestions.
 If he describes "drumtowers" or "slate roofs," your project should include them.

 Analyzing implied information is encouraged too.
 If your location hosts feasts for a hundred, your great hall should reasonably accommodate that.
-If a castle is described as "impregnable," its fortifications should reflect genuine defensive sophistication.
+If a castle is described as "impregnable," its fortifications should actually look defensible.

 Generally, the larger the project, the deeper the research required.
-Big projects need a comprehensive understanding that accounts for every implication and the spatial relationships to the map and surrounding builds.
+Big projects need a thorough understanding of every implication and how the build fits the map and its neighbors.

 Regional Style